-- the closing of this offering occurs on February 9, 2007, which would result in accumulated dividends of approximately \$0.2323 per share of Series A convertible preferred stock and aggregate accumulated dividends of \$1,858,667 on all outstanding shares of Series A convertible preferred stock; and - an initial public offering price of \$15.00 per share, the mid-point of the range set forth on the cover page of this prospectus.
+- the closing of this offering occurs on February 12, 2007, which would result in accumulated dividends of approximately \$0.2323 per share of Series A convertible preferred stock and aggregate accumulated dividends of \$1,858,667 on all outstanding shares of Series A convertible preferred stock; and - an initial public offering price of \$10.00 per share.

 However, because each outstanding share of our Series A convertible preferred stock is convertible into a number of shares of our common stock determined by dividing (1) the Series A convertible preferred stock per share purchase price of \$5.00 plus an accumulated dividend of 8% per year by (2) a conversion price equal to the lesser of (a) \$20.00 or (b) 66.6667% of the initial public offering price per share, the number of shares of common stock into which the outstanding shares of Series A convertible preferred stock will be converted upon completion of this offering will differ if the actual closing date and/or initial public offering price are different from the assumptions set forth above.
 See "Prospectus Summary-General Information About This Prospectus" beginning on page 7.
 Accordingly, the percentage of common stock beneficially owned before and after this offering may differ from that set forth below.
-Following the completion of this offering determined at pricing.
+Following the completion of this offering, this information will be adjusted based on the actual closing date and initial public offering price and other terms of this offering determined at pricing.